Trees are important and some are protected by the council.

 Dead, dying or dangerous trees can be removed without submitting an application.
 However, the onus of proof rests with you.
 If you wish to remove a tree for these reasons you are strongly advised to contact the Development Management Department before you or any other person or company undertake any works.
 You will be asked to give five days written notice of the works.

 Can I ask for a tree to be protected?

 Tree Preservation Orders were introduced to enable Local Planning Authorities to protect important trees.
 They can be placed on any tree or group of trees, of any age, which have amenity value and are in a good physical condition.
 Dead, dying or dangerous trees, maintained hedges, bushes and shrubs cannot be protected.
 If you would like us to consider placing a new Tree Preservation Order write to us with details of where the tree is, what type of tree it is and why it is important.

 How do I apply for consent to carry out works to a protected tree?

-The application form and guidance notes are available for download.
+To apply for works to trees make an application using the planning portal you should also refer to the guidance notes.
 Clearly mark the location and species of the tree(s) on a plan.
 The description of works needs to be clear and the reason for the works needs to be included.
 Please supply a contact telephone number because an appointment may be required to view the tree(s).
 No fee is payable for these applications.